SCLiao47/TraceVis/README.md

 - [x] Gather running data from the NRC app.
 - [x] Generate map style on [mapbox](https://www.mapbox.com/)
 - [ ] Basic visualization pipeline
-  - [ ] Test visualization process of plotly with mapbox
+  - [x] Test visualization process of plotly with mapbox
-  - [ ] Decide how to handle data (preprocess and save or do it online)
+  - [ ] Decide how to handle data (preprocess and save to one big dataframe)
-  - [ ] Setup scripts for static visualization
+  - [x] Setup scripts for static visualization
+  - [ ] format mapbox to have a better view
   - [ ] Generate static image for the whole training trace
 - [ ] animation
   - [ ] Test animation process of plotly